AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

                                    }
    }
 ```

+Note that the `Message` class must be designated by the Parse back-end to support live queries.
+See [this section](https://guides.codepath.com/ios/Configuring-a-Parse-Server#adding-support-for-live-queries) on how to do so.

 ### `PFFile`
 `PFFile` lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular `PFObject`.
 The most common use case is storing images but you can also use it for documents, videos, music, and any other binary data (up to 10 megabytes).